- 9200 Fair Oaks Blvd, Fair Oaks, CA 95628

 Successful completion of this program leads to a Waldorf Teaching Diploma with a concentration in early childhood.

-For information about the Admissions process, Tuition and Fees go to our Admissions page or contact us.
+Currently not open for new enrollment - For information about the Admissions process, Tuition and Fees go to our Admissions page or contact us.
 For information on financial assistance please contact FinancialAid@steinercollege.edu.

 Please visit the BPPE Report and School Performance Fact Sheets webpage for information such as enrollment, graduation and employment of graduates for this program.